 The Kona Electric interior is, as you’d expect, based on that of the regular petrol car, but it gains a few extra features.
 They include buttons for the electric drive modes, so you can cycle through eco, normal and sport modes, which tweak the car’s character accordingly.
 You also get buttons in place of a traditional gear selector.
 But otherwise, it’s typical Kona, which is to say very good indeed.

 Sure, you don’t get the plushest of materials as standard, but build quality is very good, while the infotainment system is crisp enough – if not class-leading in response.
 The seating position up front is commanding and the digital instrument cluster ahead of the driver is clear and well-illustrated.
-We especially like the wide range of adjustment offered to the driver, meaning people of all shapes and sizes can get comfy.
+We especially like the wide range of adjustments offered to the driver, meaning people of all shapes and sizes can get comfy.

 The seating position up front is commanding and the digital instrument cluster ahead of the driver is clear.